 Myofascial release therapy is very effective technique using gently sustained pressure that assists in releasing muscular tension and pain and restoring mobility.
 It works on elimination pain around area of discomfort but is also effective throughout the whole body.

 Conditions: temporo-mandibular joint disorder, carpal tunnel syndrome, migraine headaches, etc.

 Emmett therapy is a unique light finger pressure technique applied to specific points of the body to ease aches and pains, increase range of movement and return the client’s body to a positive balanced state.
 This therapy offers fast relief with effects noticeable before the end of the treatment.
 It works well either on its own or in combination with other massage techniques.

-To make a booking for your sports or remedial massage in Sydney’s CBD, call us today on (02) 9231 0420.
+To make a booking for your sports, deep tissue or remedial massage in Sydney’s CBD, call us today on (02) 9231 0420.